 They can be long or tall and come in many different sizes, but they are typically smaller (75 gallons or less) than other kinds of aquariums.

-Their smaller dimensions make them beginner friendly, and they are often found as part of aquarium starter kit.
+Their smaller dimensions make them beginner-friendly, and they are often found as part of an aquarium starter kit.

 They are safe for most beginner fish and plants, and large enough to hold all of the necessary fishkeeping equipment.

 Since they do not offer as much space as a rectangular aquarium, stocking and decoration can be a bit of a challenge.
 However, the picturesque curved view of your habitat makes it well worth it!